thepharmproject/set_of_scripts/README.md

 A custom identifier has been designed, serving as a compact and unique representation of each record retrieved.
 This numerical value is composed as a synthesis of 2 digits for identifying language, 2 digits for identifying source, 8 digits derived as a hash from the corresponding URL, and 4 digits for enumerating items with the same language

+# Hate speech detection
+A couple of methods for finding search terms has been implemented.
+These include simple string matching, approximate string matching with the use of the suitable met-rics, such as Levenshtein Distance, Damerau-Levenshtein Distance, Jaro Distance, Jaro-Winkler Distance, Match Rating Approach Comparison, Hamming Distance.
+Term match-ing also aims at being word-suffix agnostic, accommodating the various suffixes that may exist in nouns for many languages (i.e. Greek language features different suffixes gen-der/singular-plural.
+A word vector approach has also been tested, taking into account the semantic meaning of the terms.
+A fixed-dictionary approach (with predefined phrases or terms) and a more agile version featuring dynamic term combinations (i.e. adjectives combined with nouns) are under evaluation.

+# Hate speech related entity collection

+# How to use the framework